alimranahmed/LaraBlog/readme.md

 ![configurations](https://cloud.githubusercontent.com/assets/7629427/26286313/f3499924-3e83-11e7-9418-99903a4ef136.png)

 ### Contribution
-Anyone is always welcome to contribute on the project.
-If you want to work with, just create and issue(even if you want to fix the issue).
-After fixing any issue or adding any new feature just send a pull request, I will be happy to add your code for the betterment of this project.
+**Anyone is always welcome to contribute on the project.
+If you want to work with:**
+1. Just create and issue(even if you want to fix the issue).
+2. After fixing any issue or adding any new feature just send a pull request
+3. I will be happy to add your code for the betterment of this project.
 Thanks.

 ##### Note
 If you cloned the project little bit earlier and after pulling the newer changes it's not working now, please execute the `composer update` command in the CLI when you are the root directory of the project.
 Beside, don't forge to cross match your `.env` file version with newly pulled `.env.example` file.